cprkv/ninja-master/readme.md

 > hint: if you change visual studio version using `ninja-master setvs` command, you need to rerun command `ninja-master preset` to update preset and clean cmake cache!

-> hint: you can edit preset yourself as you wish, but do not touch `configurePresets[ninja-base]` object, please ^_^. if you run `ninja-master preset` it will try to change only that object, nothing else!
+> hint: you can edit preset yourself as you wish, but do not touch `configurePresets[ninja-base]` object, please ^\_^. if you run `ninja-master preset` it will try to change only that object, nothing else!

 ## commands

 ```
-Команды:
-  ninja-master build [args..]        run ninja                           [алиасы: b]
+ninja-master build [args..]        run ninja with arguments
+  aliases: b

 ninja-master info                  environment info
 ninja-master fetch                 updates release cache

-  ninja-master preset                dump cmake preset for ninja/fix current preset
-                                     to use with ninja                   [алиасы: p]
-  ninja-master install [tool] [ver]  install tool                        [алиасы: i]
+ninja-master install [tool] [ver]  install tool
+  aliases: i
+    [tool]   - tool name, if empty installs all
+    [ver]    - version tag (run `info` command to get available versions). if empty, latest choosen

-  ninja-master remove [tool]         removes tool                       [алиасы: rm]
+ninja-master remove [tool]         remove tool
+  aliases: rm
+    [tool]   - tool name, if empty removes all

 ninja-master setvs [ver]           select visual studio release
+    [ver]    - visual studio name, if empty just prints all available

-  ninja-master any <cmd>             run any command from dev cmd        [алиасы: a]
+ninja-master any <cmd..>           run any command from dev cmd

+ninja-master preset                dump cmake preset for ninja/fix current preset to use with ninja
+  aliases: p

+ninja-master vcpkg <args..>        run vcpkg command from dev cmd args with args
+  aliases: pkg

-  ninja-master cmake <dir>           run cmake generation from dev cmd for directory
+ninja-master cmake <args..>        run cmake from dev cmd with args
-                                     <dir>                              [алиасы: cm]

-Опции:
-  --help     Показать помощь                                           [булевый тип]
-  --version  Показать номер версии                                     [булевый тип]
+  aliases: cm
 ```